 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-All right, as we continue 800 941, Sean, you want to be a part of the program.
+All right, as we continue 800-941, Sean, you want to be a part of the program.

-Uh yeah, by the way, the White House releasing the document showing the Intel community watchdog found the whistleblower had a political bias.
+Yeah, by the way, the White House releasing the document showing the Intel community watchdog found the whistleblower had a political bias.

-The whistleblower was not a whistleblower that had a political agenda.
+Oh, the whistleblower was not a whistleblower that had a political agenda.

 The deep state stabbing Trump in the back again.

-Oh, interesting, from the Washington Examiner, work for a group that offers to pay officials who leak against Trump.
+And it turns out the whistleblower's lawyers we now know, oh, interesting from the Washington Examiner, work for a group that offers to pay officials who leak against Trump.

 Anonymous U.S. intelligence official accusing the president with secondhand information, not a whistleblower, of improperly pressuring Ukraine to investigate Biden is represented by two lawyers who run a group that offer financial help to fired whistleblowers.

-Whistleblower Aid launched in September 2017, eight months after the president's inauguration.
+Whistleblower aid launched in September 2017, eight months after the president's inauguration.

 And that also with the advertising blitz that involved mobile billboards being driven close to the White House, Congress, the Pentagon, around headquarters of Langley, CIA, NSA.

-They have pledged support in addition of free legal representation and rent and mortgage assistance and media coaching and doctors' bills and counseling.
+They have pledged support in addition to free legal representation and rent and mortgage assistance and media coaching and doctors' bills and counseling is, yeah, critics say it violates attorneys' ethics.

 Sounds to me that's like taking, you know, slip and fall to a whole new level on the surface.